 The new borrower will also have to fit the insurance requirements.
 You will need to check with the car insurance provider to get consent on transferring the insurance policy as well.
 Submit the bank documents to the insurance provider and they will make the changes.
 This will ensure that you don’t have to pay the premiums for an insurance policy that you are not using.
 The new owner of the car will have to bear the car insurance premiums.

 The new borrower will have to submit the following documentation.

 The bank may request for more documentation as per their requirement.

-Banks may levy processing fees and transfer fees for change of the loan borrower.
+Banks may levy processing fees and transfer fees to change the loan borrower.
 Depending on the remaining loan tenure and principal, the charges will vary.
 You need to check with your lender to find out the charges related to the transfer process.